joshuaking85/Test_App_Automation/README.md

 [Content](#content)

-Please have your test automation framework setup using next software:
+If your recruiter asks you to present automation framework on Java language, then please have your test automation framework setup using next software:

 - IntelliJ IDE
 - Java